santisbon/reference/src/automated.md

     # Install all tools, extensions, and apps from Homebrew and the App Store:
     brew bundle --no-lock --file="~/.local/share/chezmoi/Brewfile"
     # At any time you can also update your dotfiles:
     chezmoi update -v

-    # If you use GitHub with an SSH key
-    cd ~/.local/share/chezmoi
-    git remote -v # is it https?
-Change it to use your SSH key: git remote remove origin
-    git remote add origin git@github.com:$GITHUB_USERNAME/dotfiles.git
-    git fetch # retrieve upstream branches from the remote git branch -u origin/main # branch 'main' set up to track 'origin/main'.
     ```
 4. If you have a [macOS configuration script](https://github.com/santisbon/dotfiles/blob/main/macos-defaults.sh), make sure your terminal has Full Disk Access and run it with `sudo`.
 5. If you have an [iTerm profile `.json` file](https://github.com/santisbon/dotfiles/blob/main/iTerm2Profile.json), add it as default and delete the old one.
 This will set your shell, font, colors, etc.

     1. *iTerm2 > Settings > Profiles > Other Actions... > Import JSON Profiles*.
     2. Restart iTerm to reload the configuration file.

+6. If you use GitHub with an SSH key:
+    ```sh
+    cd ~/.local/share/chezmoi
+    git remote -v # is it https?
+Change it to SSH with: git remote remove origin
+    git remote add origin git@github.com:$GITHUB_USERNAME/dotfiles.git
+    git fetch # retrieve upstream branches from the remote git branch -u origin/main # set 'main' to track 'origin/main'.
+    ```